dennisnyarko/cloud-foundations-notes/module-2-compute-in-the-cloud.md

 - Multi-tenancy: allows multiple virtual machines to share resources on the same physical host, with isolation between them.

 ## Amazon EC2
-- on-demand compute capacity that can be quickly launched, scaled, and terminated, with costs based only on active usage.
+- On-demand compute capacity that can be quickly launched, scaled, and terminated, with costs based only on active usage.
 - Flexible, cost-effective, and faster than managing on-premises servers.

 ## How EC2 Works